 She has been featured as a subject matter expert by a variety of media outlets including NPR, the Wall Street Journal, Fox News, CNN.com, NBC.com, the New York Times, the Washington Post and CNBC.
 Her family was also featured on an episode of the reality TV show “Living Alaska.”

-Amy and her husband, an outdoor enthusiast and member of the Alaska National Guard, own and operate Humans Outside, a blog dedicated to travel, adventure and outdoor living.
-She is also Chapter Captain of the Team Red, White & Blue Anchorage chapter and a CrossFit Level 1 Certified Trainer.
+Amy and her husband, Luke Bushatz, an outdoor enthusiast and member of the Alaska National Guard, own and operate Humans Outside, a blog dedicated to travel, adventure and outdoor living.
+Amy is also the Director of Development for Remedy Alpine, an Alaska-based non-profit co-founded by Luke and focused on veteran outdoor therapy.
+A member of the board of her local running club, she is a former Chapter Captain of the Team Red, White & Blue Anchorage chapter, and a CrossFit Level 1 Certified Trainer.